Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application to Small Solar System Bodies: Materials and methods

 \subsubsection{Model for grid reduction}

-The principles of compressed sensing, see, e.g., \cite{egiazarian2007compressed}, provide a viable means to reduce the carrier-induced uncertainties.
-That is, a sparse and a stable reconstruction of the unknown permittivity can be obtained utilising a reduced data coverage in the reconstruction process.
-To avoid phase errors in the eventual signal, i.e., the demodulated data wave, a statistically motivated approach is needed to reduce spatial uncertainty.
-We assume that the pulse bandwidth is optimal with respect to the modelling accuracy.
-In the sense that any data fluctuations ${\bf z}$ related to frequencies higher than that of the demodulated wave, i.e., the pulse bandwidth $f_B$, are noisy due to modelling inaccuracies, and therefore, constitute a nuisance to be marginalised out of the final estimate.
-Associating the unknown permittivity distribution ${\bf x}$ with a conditional posterior probability density of ${\bf x}$ given ${\bf y}$ and ${\bf z}$, $\pi({\bf x} \mid {\bf y}, {\bf z})$, the effect of ${\bf z}$ on ${\bf x}$ in which both are dependent, can be marginalised as \cite{finetti1972probability}: where $\pi ({\bf z})$ is a density for the modelling errors, especially phase errors; { $\pi(\bf {\bf x} \mid {\bf y})$ is the marginalised density, and ${\mathbb{R}^m}$ is the space of ${\bf z}$}.
+The principles of compressed sensing, see, e.g., \cite{egiazarian2007compressed}, provide a viable means to reduce the wavelength-induced uncertainties.
+That is, a sparse and a stable reconstruction of the unknown permittivity perturbation can be obtained utilising a reduced data coverage in the reconstruction process.
+To avoid phase shifts in the eventual signal, i.e., the demodulated data wave, a statistically motivated approach is needed to reduce spatial uncertainty based on the assumption that the wavelength-induced uncertainties are random.
+Among other possible approaches are the classical regularised inversion methods or nonlinear data fitting in the form of least squares optimisation \cite{liu2018full,tejero2018appraisal,dong2020convolution}.
+We assume that the pulse bandwidth has been set so that any data fluctuation ${\bf z}$ related to frequencies higher than that of the demodulated wave, i.e., the pulse bandwidth $f_B$, are noisy due to modelling inaccuracies, and therefore, constitute a nuisance to be marginalised out of the final reconstruction.
+Because the higher frequency fluctuations are regarded as noise, we set the spatial sparse grid density to half the wavelength corresponding to the bandwidth frequency.
+Given a simulated measurement data ${\bf y}$, and the corresponding data fluctuations ${\bf z}$, the permittivity perturbation distribution of a target domain can be approximated by a reconstruction {$({\bf x} = \tilde{{\bf x}} + \eta)$} assuming the distribution of the permittivity perturbation is unknown for a target domain with a low-to-moderate complexity in terms of its geometry, where $\eta$ is the deviation from the exact permittivity perturbation.
+Associating the unknown permittivity perturbation distribution ${\bf x}$ with a conditional posterior probability density of ${\bf x}$ given ${\bf y}$ and ${\bf z}$, $\pi({\bf x} \mid {\bf y}, {\bf z})$, the effect of ${\bf z}$ on ${\bf x}$ in which both are dependent, can be marginalised as \cite{finetti1972probability}: where $\pi ({\bf z})$ is a probability density for the modelling errors, especially wavelength-induced uncertainties; { $\pi(\bf {\bf x} \mid {\bf y})$ is the marginalised density, and ${\mathbb{R}^m}$ is the space of ${\bf z}$}.
 Furthermore, the expectation of ${\bf x}$ given the data ${\bf y}$ can be obtained as: